steve-jansen/steve-jansen.github.io/source/guides/windows-batch-scripting/part-10-advanced-tricks.markdown

 # Boilplate info

 I like to include a header on all of scripts that documents the who/what/when/why/how.
-You can use the `::` comemnt trick to make this header info more readable:
+You can use the `::` comment trick to make this header info more readable:

     :: Name:     MyScript.cmd